alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 All in all, both have been pretty good and I'm trying to fix the things that are less good ✨

 I did notice, however, that I've not been making as much progress as I'd wanted to on some of the objectives I'd set for myself in my probation document (e.g. skill gaps, strategy to relaunch the ECR sessions).
+  * EK - keep these tasks in mind and keep plugging away at them.

 ### Notes to discuss during 1:1
 - I've heard from my meetings with consortia members about relevant communities and I'm not sure how much it makes sense to try to connect with them.